korobi/Korobi/source/channel/commands/index.rst

 name or an alias.
 The command prefix is included on the channel overview page.
 For simplicity, the documentation assumes a command prefix of a period.

-To list commands available in the channel, issue the `.listcmd` command.
+To list commands available in the channel, issue the :code:`.listcmd` command.

 Contents
 ========